IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Report Creator shall be grouped with a Content Creator to publish report status update associated to the report anchor context.
 In the `DiagnosticReport-update` context change request, the report status update shall be specified in `DiagnosticReport.status` in the `update` context key.

-The Report Creator may publish other content update.
+The Report Creator may publish other content updates.
 See [Section 1:53.1.1.6](volume-1.html#153116-content-creator) for details.

 > Note: The Report Creator documents the FHIR Resources it can publish as FHIRcast content in its CapabilityStatement.